 If you sleep on your side, you could frequently wake up with knee and leg pain.
-This is due to the pressure that sleeping on your side causes to different body parts, which over time may create pain and even health problems.
-However, utilizing a leg pillow or knee pillow is an easy way to help reduce this issue.
+This is due to the pressure that sleeping on your side causes on different body parts, which may create pain and even health problems over time.
+However, a leg or knee pillow is an easy way to help reduce this issue.

 What is a Knee Pillow?

-Although most individuals place a pillow under their heads when they sleep, some people also place a pillow between their knees.
-In other words, having an additional under-knee pillow helps you to keep proper posture, which in turn relieves tension on your body.
+Although most individuals place a pillow under their heads when sleeping, some also place it between their knees.
+In other words, having an additional under-knee pillow helps maintain proper posture, which in turn relieves tension in the body.

 Leg Pillow vs. Knee Pillow